amarkhel/sbt-bintray-bundle/README.md

 sbt-bintray-bundle = sbt-bundle + bintray-sbt

-This is an sbt plugin to publish your Conductr bundle to Bintray.
+This is an sbt plugin to publish your [ConductR](http://conductr.typesafe.com/) bundle to Bintray.

 Setup
 -----